 Professor's Methoxsalen Powder Story

-Dr. Mohammed is a Professor from a university in Egypt specialized in research of plants and agriculture.
+Dr. Mohammed is a Professor from a university in Egypt specializing in research on plants and agriculture.

 Professor Md first turned to us for help through our website.

-He was trying to order some methoxsalen powder (8-Methoxypsoralen or 8-MOP) for one of his research projects in the university.
+He was trying to order some methoxsalen powder (8-Methoxypsoralen or 8-MOP) for one of his research projects at the university.

 When we indicated our lead time and prices on the phone, we could almost feel his relief from his tone that there was no need for him to look further.